Allow Him to Love you!

 Have you ever been in a place in life where you needed help and all the options available at your knowledge were not available?
 A place where none of your family members would help you.
-None of your friends would not even understand.
+None of your friends wouldn’t even begin to understand.
 You were caught up in anxiety, depression…where words, tears, groans, murmurs, could not express the depth of the emotion you were going through.
-The point where on your own, you would not articulate what exactly was going on in your life.
-I’m sure, like me, we’ve all had these moments when we get to the end of the day, tuck ourselves into bed, face the ceiling, and the only words that came out of our mouths was a cry for help from God.
+The point where even yourself could not articulate what exactly was going on in your life.
+I’m sure, like me, we’ve all had these moments when we get to the end of the day, tuck ourselves into bed, face the ceiling, & the only words that came out of our mouths was a cry for help from God.

 Recently, I got a chance to speak from Psalm 25, the link is here..
 A Purpose Story .
-This is a Psalm of David, where David prays for deliverance, forgiveness, and guidance.
+This is a song of David, where David prays for deliverance, forgiveness, and guidance.
 I remember reflecting on a few words that stood out to me from this text.
-The first word that stood out to me was the word enemy.
-Think about it, most of the fights we fight in life begin in our mind.
+This first word that stood out to me was the word enemy.
+Come to think about it, most of the fights we fight in life begin in our mind.
 Many psychologists argue that our mind is the most powerful tools we have.
 Most of our battles begin in our heads.

 The setting of Psalm 25 is not necessarily known, but looking at David’s life, a man after God’s own heart, who went through the motions of life, the emotions and feelings portrayed in this text clearly indicate a battle within the mind with a sense of longing to be rescued by God.
-It is a prayer asking God for deliverance, forgiveness and guidance.
 See…. the Bible says that the enemy is the own who prowls like a lion, with one mission, to kill, steal, and destroy.
 Steals our joy.
 Kills our hopes and dreams, and constantly lies to us about our future, ultimately putting us to shame.
 Shame and guilt are two different things.
 Guilt convicts us of the wrong and compels us to walk in the right.
 Shame strips us of our dignity and makes us feel worthless.
 In this text, David associates shame with the enemy; however, David gives us guidance on how to approach our enemies and not be put to shame.
 David cries out to God to teach him his ways and path.

 “Make me to know your ways, O Lord;